 The purpose of awarding photographers the Pulitzer is to recognize photographers who have excelled in professional photojournalism in the previous year.
 Interestingly, the winners for the only two photography categories were photos from the Syrian war.
 Another interesting thing about the award is that for “Breaking News” five photographers won, all from the Associated Press, instead of the typical one (Knight, 2013).
-By awarding those photographers the Pulitzer, it greatly helped bring those photos more into the public spotlight and allow more people see their message.
-The message, or story, being depicted in each photo can have profound impact on the way the viewer perceives the conflict as a whole.
+By awarding those photographers the Pulitzer, it helped bring those photos more into the public consciousness and allow more people to see their message.
+The message, or story, is depicted in each photo can have a profound impact on the way the viewer perceives the conflict as a whole.

 It can be very easy for a viewer of the photos to simply admire the content of the image and the amazing moment that was captured without giving thought to why those photos are there before them.
 These photos have been published in newspapers all around the world along side articles about the Syrian conflict.
 When seen within that context it gives the photo great meaning.
 The news article also reinforces what the photo is depicting, which also has a great influence on how the photo is perceived.
 With the Columbia University awarding these photos the Pulitzer, it brings them into a whole different context.
 They are telling the world these are incredible photos that deserve to be viewed, studied and recognized.
 This recognition not only brings attention to the photographers’ skills, but also the content of the images, the violent and tragic situation in Syria.
 When seeing these photos within the context of award winning instead of a news story, it completely changes their meaning, the focus shifts from the suffering seen in them to the photographers ability to capture that suffering.